ellamkoch/wk4-lvl3-supabase/README.md

   * enforces a max character length
 * Calls a parent callback (`onAddTask`) instead of inserting directly into Supabase

 The actual insert happens in `TaskList`, which then immediately updates state by prepending the new task.
-No refetch needed.
+Because Supabase returns the inserted row, we immediately update local state.
+Since the React useState drives the UI, there’s no need to refetch the entire list.

 3. **Implemented task completion toggling**